 - Raising and harvesting exotic animals and exotic cattle.
 Examples existing within Racine County include Adoption Acres, Oak Hollow Acres, and Sherwood Game Farm. - Organic farming.
-Organic farming maintains and replenishes soil production and fertility without the use of synthetically-produced fertilizers, pesticides, growth regulators, and livestock feed additives.
-An example of a certified organic farming operation within Racine County is the WCC Farm in the Town of Norway, which specializes in alfalfa, corn, oats, fruits, and berries.
+Organic farming maintains and replenishes soil production and fertility without the use of synthetically produced fertilizers, pesticides, growth regulators, and livestock feed additives.
+According to USDA's Organic Integrity Database, the only certified organic farm in Racine County is Ephrata Farm in Union Grove.
 BSW Farm, LarryVille Gardens, Nature's Niche Farm, and Piper Farms are examples of noncertified organic farming operations in the County. - Organic dairy farming.
 In order to become a certified organic dairy operation, the pasture and cropland providing feed for the dairy herd must be managed organically for a minimum of 36 months, the dairy herd has to be fed 100 percent organic feed and receive organic health care for 12 months, and forage from grazing is required for all animals over six months of age.